appearhere/bloom/README.md

 ### Post release

-As part of the release process, Bloom will automatically be published to [GitHub pages](https://appearhere.github.io/bloom/).
-This happens via yarn's `postpublish` script, and **requires** the publisher to have the Appear Here remote set up as `origin`, as per [storybook-deployer#8](https://github.com/kadirahq/storybook-deployer/issues/8).
+As part of the release process, Bloom will automatically be published to [Heroku](https://bloom-storybook.herokuapp.com/).

-This is a stop gap solution until we have time to set up auto deploying via GitHub or similar.

 ## Why "Bloom"?